-Loan repayment may seem too far away to even think about.
-However, the more emphasis you place on the issues discussed in this manual, the better prepared you will be when repayment begins.
+Loan repayment may seem too far away to even think about, but the more you understand the issues discussed, the better prepared you will be when repayment begins.
 Once you graduate from medical school and enter your residency program you will receive a salary and your financial profile will change significantly.
 You will finally be earning an income!
 However, your responsibilities to your lenders, who have a claim to some of this new income, will also increase.

 The key factor is to maintain contact with the holders or servicers of your loans.
 By keeping your lenders informed of your status, and particularly of any financial problems you are having, you will be able to use one or more of the following options to help you survive the residency years.
 These options include: